CS111 Homework 0

 Please fill out this Software Status Form after attempting to install the CS111 software and running the notebook.
 If you encounter issues, you can get installation help during CS111 help hours during the first week of class.

-Task 2: Create a Gradescope Account
+Task 2: Create a Gradescope Account (with your Wellesley gmail)

 Step 1.
 Navigate to Gradescope.
 Sign up for Gradescope as a student, using your complete name.